 How to Become a Creative Director: Education and Career Roadmap

 Learn how to become a creative director.
-Research the job description and duties, the education requirements and find out how to start a career in creative direction.
+Research the job description, duties and the education requirements, and find out how to start a career in this advertising-related field.

 Do I Want to Be a Creative Director?

-The upper-level position involves a great deal of stress and working under strict deadlines.
-Many creative directors put in several years worth of experience before they obtain the position.
-However, the career offers a higher-than-average salary and also provides a good deal of creative control over a product.
+This upper-level position involves a great deal of stress and working under strict deadlines.
+Many creative directors put in several years' worth of experience before they obtain the position.
+However, the career offers a higher-than-average salary, per the U.S. Bureau of Labor Statistics, and also provides a good deal of creative control over a product.

 Employers typically prefer that creative directors have an undergraduate degree in either marketing or graphic design in addition to 7-10 years of experience.
 The following table contains the main qualifications that employers listed in job postings for creative directors during November 2012: